 MINOS consists of 720 staff members contributing to fundamental and applied research on nuclear materials in areas such as chemistry, physics, mechanics and behavior under irradiation.
 The research programs are guided by industrial needs, and MINOS sustains strategic research partnerships and innovative research programs for elaboration, characterization, design, physical understanding and modeling/simulation of nuclear materials (metals, alloys, ceramics, composites, glasses, concrete, bitumen, and geo-lolymers) and structures in extreme conditions.

-In the frame-work of the GENESIS French National Investment program, the LECI hot laboratory of the CEA Nuclear Materials Department, which is dedicated to the microstructural and mechanical characterization of irradiated materials, recently purchased a nuclearized FIB equipped with EBSD capabilities.
-This device, which is scheduled to be operational by the end of 2015, will allow the manufacture of nano samples for APT (Atom Probe Tomography) analysis of irradiated materials for microstructural and chemical studies at very small scales (10-9 - 10-10 m).
+In the frame-work of the GENESIS French National Investment program, the LECI hot laboratory of the CEA Nuclear Materials Department, which is dedicated to the microstructural and mechanical characterization of irradiated materials, purchased a FIB to be nuclearized and, equipped with EBSD capabilities.
+This device, which is scheduled to be operational by the end of 2018, will allow the manufacture of nano samples for APT (Atom Probe Tomography) analysis of irradiated materials for microstructural and chemical studies at very small scales (10-9 - 10-10 m).
 The APT will be used to construct three-dimensional digital representations of samples with magnification up to 800,000x.

 Nuclearized FIB (Zeiss Auriga 40) and future lay-out in shielded cell at the LECI hot laboratory.